WilliamAshley2019/PitchDetectorAlpha/README.md

 Q. How much extra processing is added by analyzing seperate spectrum ranges ex. low mid high frequency detection bands.

-Q. What gradient of power exists for generalized human undertsanding of the fundamental versus harmonics - for power ratios - human detection of the fundamnetal needs to be represented clearly rather than only the accoustical / physical model of the frequencies if it is going to be an effective tool, what methods can be used to introduce a psychoaccoustic element to note detection.
+Q. What gradient of power exists for generalized human undertsanding of the fundamental versus harmonics - for power ratios - human detection of the fundamental needs to be represented clearly rather than only the accoustical / physical model of the frequencies if it is going to be an effective tool, what methods can be used to introduce a psychoaccoustic element to note detection.